xfph/RFPCA/readme.txt

 # This file contains a brief introduction to the code package.

-The folder prog contains function files of the proposed RFPCA and other related methods in the paper, detailed as follow. mvt.m
+The folder prog contains function files of the proposed RFPCA and other related methods in the paper, detailed as follows. mvt.m
 -- mvt obtains the ML estimate for the Mt distribution.